graezykev/explain-nuance-git-merge-rebase/README.md

-I may be too verbose to list these steps one by one, I suggest you start from the [Recap](#recap) part.
+I may be too verbose to list these steps one by one, but I suggest you start from the [Recap](#recap) part.

 ## Scenario Setup